markuskooche/ChessGame/README.md

 Click on a field to select a figure.
 Click on another field to execute the move.

-To reset a move, press the 'r' key.
+To reset a move, press the key 'r'.
+To delete a selection, press the key 'd'.

 ## changelog
 | version | changelog                             |